+Mayan Hearts and Diccionario del corazón, by Robert M. Laughlin, with woodcuts by Naúl Ojeda.
 A selection of nineteen heart metaphors from a 16th century dictionary of the Tzotzil Maya language of Zinacantán, Chiapas, Mexico, presents a Mayan romance; a story of love besieged and, finally, love triumphant.
 Some metaphors seem to express a shared view of the world: perfume your heart for "to please."
 But others are totally unexpected, contradictory to the way the compiler, a Dominican friar, viewed the world, as, my heart aches for "to fall in love," The magic realism of Ojeda in woodcuts, and pieces of woodcuts, in bold black and red "have the virtue of refreshing and recodifying the old metaphors."
 This handmade book, with silk-screen images and a black cover of maguey fiber boiled with mistletoe to reduce the shedding of the fibers, is pierced to show a red heart.
-Read more ...

 The Canela: Kinship, Ritual and Sex in an Amazonian Tribe, by William H. Crocker and Jean G. Crocker.
 This case study traces changes to Canela society through time and presents Canela perspectives on their society through their own written diaries.
 The reader is introduced to the Canela through an account of Bill Crocker's arrival in the tribe.
 This is followed by a brief history of the Canela that shows how their kinship system holds their society together, and how their unusual sex practices create satisfying social bonds.
 The case study also shows how the practice of rituals affirms the group way of life for the individual.
 The case study examines contemporary influences on the Canela and concludes with an epilogue on their future adaptation to Brazilian life.